someshprajapati/kafka-zookeeper/install-setup/7-kafka-cluster.md

 ```

-## read the topic on broker 1 by connecting to broker 2!
+## Read the topic on broker 1 by connecting to broker 2!
 `bin/kafka-console-consumer.sh --bootstrap-server kafka2:9092 --topic first_topic --from-beginning`

 > Results: